-.
 For Proposals Submitted Via Grants.gov:

 Before using Grants.gov for the first time, each organization must register to create an institutional profile.
 Once registered, the applicant's organization can then apply for any federal grant on the Grants.gov website.
-The Grants. gov's Grant Community User Guide is a comprehensive reference document that provides technical information about Grants.gov.
-Proposers can download the User Guide as a Microsoft Word document or as a PDF document.
-The Grants.gov User Guide is available at: http://www.grants.gov/CustomerSupport.
+Comprehensive information about using Grants.gov is available on the Grants.gov Applicant Resources webpage: http://www07.grants.gov/applicants/app\help\reso.jsp.
 In addition, the NSF Grants.gov Application Guide provides additional technical guidance regarding preparation of proposals via Grants.gov.
 For Grants.gov user support, contact the Grants.gov Contact Center at 1-800-518-4726 or by email: support@grants.gov.
 The Grants.gov Contact Center answers general technical questions related to the use of Grants.gov.
 Specific questions related to this program solicitation should be referred to the NSF program staff contact(s) listed in Section VIII of this solicitation.